mpsido/my_tutorials/Https-application-tutorial.md

     const key = fs.readFileSync('encryption/private.key');
     const cert = fs.readFileSync('encryption/certificate.crt');
-    const ca = fs.readFileSync('encryption/ca_bundle.crt');
+    // const ca = fs.readFileSync('encryption/ca_bundle.crt'); // you did not generate this file, but the certification authority will do it for you

     const options = {
       key,
       cert,
-      ca = cert, //this is a cheat trick, you don't need authentification for now, just user yourself as Certification Authority
+      // ca, // you don't need authority for now
+    };

+Create a "simple" application serving an html file:

+    var content = fs.readFileSync('index.html');
+    var app = function(req, res) {
+        res.writeHead(200, {"Content-Type": "text/html"});
+        res.end(content);
     };

 Kindly ask https to listen on an open port and redirect the requests to your app.